andortizg/BaDCaT/UNAPI/Readme.md

 ## From unapi version:
 1. Use badcat_config tool, option 2 to download the file badcat-2.0.bin from the repository: <http://badcatrepo.ddns.net>
+   (or file badcat-1.5.bin if you can return to the non-unapi version).
-2. Use option 3 to write the BaDCaT flash with the new firmware.
+3. Use option 3 to write the BaDCaT flash with the new firmware.

 ### If you like to improve the firmware or to add new features, contact me!